NiiightmareXD/windows-capture/README.md

     ) -> Result<(), Box<dyn Error + Send + Sync>> {
         println!("New Frame Arrived");

-        // Save The Frame As An Image To Specified Path frame.save_as_image("image.png")?;
+        // Save The Frame As An Image To The Specified Path frame.save_as_image("image.png")?;

         // Gracefully Stop The Capture Thread